ubcgif/dcip2d/content/backgroundtheory.rst

-When the earth material is chargeable the measured voltage will change with time and reach a limit value which is denoted by :math:`\phi_\eta` in Figure [fig:basicTime].
+When the earth material is chargeable the measured voltage will change with time and reach a limit value which is denoted by :math:`\phi_\eta` in Figure :numref:`basicTime`.
 There are a multitude of microscopic polarization phenomena, which collaborate so that this final value is achieved but all of these effects can be consolidated into a single macroscopic parameter called “chargeability”.
 We denote chargeability by